federicotdn/verb/README.md

 - **Headers:**: All headers will be merged.
 Values from higher level headings take priority.
 - **Body**: The last request body present in a heading will be used (if no heading defines a body, none will be used).

 You can create hierarchies with any number of headings, with many levels of nesting.
 A good idea is to create a single `.verb` file to describe, for example, a single HTTP API.
 This file will contain a level 1 heading defining some common attributes, such as the URL schema, host and root path, along with an `Authentication` header.
 The level 2 headings will specify different resources, and the level 3 headings will specify actions to run on those resources.
-For example:
+For example (unrelated to `guide.verb`):

 ```
 * Foobar Blog API
 template https://foobar-blog-api.org/api/v1
-Authentication: username=john&password=foobar
 Accept: application/json

 ** Users